 After the success of his first book, Whisky Burn - Distilleries of Scotland by Vespa, Wittenborg writer Ben Birdsall has just finished the draft for his second book, which this time explores the distilleries of Ireland.
-It will be published in time for the summer season by Wittenborg University Press.
+It will be published in time for the summer season by WUAS Press.

 Wittenborg student, Rousanna Baird, who has done a marvelous job the past few months in marketing the first book, says the team is about to start drafting a strategy to promote the second.
 Birdsall toured both established and emerging distilleries in Ireland over the summer on his Vespa, repeating the formula of the Scottish trip.
 About the writing of the second book, he says: "I had more experience this time, and was also able to take into consideration the feedback I got from readers of Whisky Burn.”